rodrigosapedroso/course_projects/README.md

 A centralized collection for all my Python programming projects and solutions from various online courses.
 The projects are organized by course or topic, showcasing my progress and skills in different areas of software development.

-### About This Repository

-This repository contains my solutions to a series of programming problems, which I've completed to earn professional certifications.
-Each project demonstrates my ability to apply fundamental and advanced concepts in specific areas of computing.

 ## Completed Projects

 ### Scientific Computing